meta-llama/llama/README.md

 ### Access to Hugging Face

 We are also providing downloads on [Hugging Face](https://huggingface.co/meta-llama).
-You must first request a download from the Meta website using the same email address as your Hugging Face account.
-After doing so, you can request access to any of the models on Hugging Face and within 1-2 days your account will be granted access to all versions.
+You can request access to the models by acknowledging the license and filling the form in the model card of a repo.
+After doing so, you should get access to all the Llama models of a version (Code Llama, Llama 2, or Llama Guard) within 1 hour.

 ## Quick Start